yarutiun/yarutiun/README.md

 I am a software engineer and a man of culture in the process of becoming a game developer on Unreal Engine.

-My aim is to become a game developer/software engeneer.
+My aim is to become a game developer/software engineer.

 In this profile you can find my projects from:
   * 42 Wolfsburg Software Engineering School